 A vision statement is more than just a bulleted list.
-It should be written out in paragraph form using clear language so that anyone reading it — you, you’re staff, your web designer — will be clear on what you’re wanting to build.
+It should be written out in paragraph form using clear language so that anyone reading it — you, your staff, your web designer — will be clear on what you’re wanting to build.
 And you want it written in a way that it’s inspiring.
 It will, in a sense, be the plumbline that you compare your website project against as you build it.
 A vision statement isn’t a dry, technical, voluminous spec.

 Choice of Technology

 I want you to notice something at this point.
 In this article and the previous, we haven’t even mentioned the underlying technology that the website is built on.
 WordPress?
-Drupal?
 Custom-coded HTML and CSS?
 Wix?
 Squarespace?
 Weebly?
 Shopify?

 We also haven’t talked about hero images, colors or navigation.

-It’s not because these aren’t important.
+That’s not because these aren’t important.
 They are.
 It’s just that having clarity on your goals and vision for the website is more fundamental, and you need that first before you can make good choices with any of these other things.

 Once you know your goals and have a vision statement, the next step is to begin mapping out your site.
-What are the main components it will need to have?
-I’ll discuss that topic in a future article.